Workplace Learning Grant Program

 Eligible teams of allied health professionals or assistants are able to apply for one-off grants of up to $4000 to support access to workplace learning opportunities.
 Rural teams may request up to $500 extra and remote based teams may request up to $1000 extra.
 Aboriginal Health Workers and Practitioners working in an allied health support role are eligible to apply.

-The 2019 Workplace Learning Grant Program will open on 4th March 2019.
+The 2019 Workplace Learning Grant Program is open.

 Webcast "Applying for a Workplace Learning Grant"